TonyPrater10/projects/README.md

 - *.log

 Stage all of your changes
-  - Soource control -> 3 dots -> Stage All Changes
+  - Source control -> 3 dots -> Stage All Changes

 ## Usage